On this page

 - Fear law enforcement and/or lack of trust in organizations that could help

-- Feel shame & embarrassment of their actions
+- Feel shame and embarrassment of their actions

 - May have experienced threats made by their traffickers toward themselves and/or their loved ones